 Because power plants require cooling water, the electricity sector accounts for almost half of all U.S. water withdrawals—more than agricultural irrigation, municipal water supplies, and household use combined (Union of Concerned Scientists 2011).
 In 2005, U.S. coal, nuclear, and natural gas plants used more than 100 billion gallons of freshwater per day.
 In addition, as much as 1.7 trillion gallons are lost to evaporation each year (DOE 2008).
 Power plant cooling systems also draw in and kill billions of fish per year and harm other marine life when cooling water is returned to waterways at dangerously high temperatures (EPA 2011).

 In contrast, wind power uses virtually no water.
-The DOE calculates that generating 20% of the country’s electricity from wind energy by 2030 would reduce the electricity sector’s cumulative water consumption by 8%, saving 4 trillion gallons over 20 years.
+The U.S. Department of Energy (DOE) calculates that generating 20% of the country’s electricity from wind energy by 2030 would reduce the electricity sector’s cumulative water consumption by 8%, saving 4 trillion gallons over 20 years.
 About 30% of these savings would occur in western states, where water scarcity is an ongoing concern and projected to worsen (Karl, Melillo, and Peterson 2009; DOE 2008).
-According to a new report from the Union of Concerned Scientists, replacing aging coal, natural gas, and nuclear plants with renewable energy would ease the pressure on dwindling water resources while cutting carbon emissions.
+And according to a new report from the Union of Concerned Scientists, replacing aging coal, natural gas, and nuclear plants with renewable energy would ease the pressure on dwindling water resources while cutting carbon emissions.
 By 2050, the power sector could slash its water use by about 97% and its carbon emissions by about 90% from today's levels if more investments are made in renewable energy and energy efficiency.

 Wind turbines operate without emitting air pollutants.
 Generating electricity from wind therefore helps the nation meet its electricity demand while also avoiding the health damages that can come with conventional power generation.